Value-added tax (VAT)

 Deferred payment of VAT on importations

-According to article 238 new of the Gabonese Tax Code, industrial and exporter companies are allowed to proceed to a deferred payment of VAT due on importations of goods notably materials, equipments, industrial machineries and spare parts which total value exceeds XAF 100,000,000, subject that the following required and cumulative conditions are fulfilled :
+According to Article 238 new of the Gabonese Tax Code, industrial and exporter companies are allowed to proceed to a deferred payment of VAT due on importations of goods, notably materials, equipment, industrial machinery, and spare parts where the total value exceeds XAF 100 million, subject to the fulfilment of the following required and cumulative conditions:

-- Benefit from a credit removal in relation to a commission agent authorized by the customs services.
+- Benefiting from a credit removal in relation to a commission agent authorised by the customs services.

 Special Solidarity Contribution (SSC)

 SSC is a tax levied on the sale of goods and the provision of services rendered or used in Gabon based on similar principles as VAT.